Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/POETRIES/HER/O₂.md

 no rational counters
 no doubts—
 because no one else
-ever called me poetry
+would ever call me poetry
-while i was still in drafts
+while i am still in drafts
 and no one,
 not a single soul,
 ever became my O₂